stronnag/mwptools/docs/manual/docs/mwp-los-tool.md

     MWP_BING_KEY=Axxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 This requirement is to help prevent the generic application API key exceeding usage limits.
 Using your own key will help ensure the availability of Bing map products for all users.

+## Miscellaneous notes

+* The auto play output may pause due to network delay / throttling of Bing elevation data.
+* These may more visible drawing latency on Xlib (vice Wayland).
+* The auto play data is interval sampled.
+An obstruction could always be in the gap.
+* The elevation data does not include obstructions above the terrain (trees, buildings, power lines etc.).
+* The mission interpretation is naive.
+    - There is no loiter radius
+    - The vehicle can turn sharply at way points
+    -  There is linear ascent / descent between way points, including from home to WP1 and from RTH to home.
+    - JUMPs are executed once.